MrFlynn/micro-mega/README.md

-# -Mega
+# µMega
-Demo kernel and operating system written for ATmega 1284.
+Demo kernel and operating system written for ATmega 1284 written for my final project in CS120B at UC Riverside (Winter 2018).